Complex Kuranishi structures and counting sheaves on Calabi-Yau 4-folds, II: Odd virtual dimension

 \section{Odd virtual dimension}

-We are now ready to prove that $[M]^{\vir}_{BJ}$ is torsion when $\vd$ is odd.
-First we do some preliminary work with a general $SO(2n+1,\C)$ bundle $(E,q,o)$ on any projective scheme $Y$ with an isotropic section $s$.\footnote{This will be applied later to the isotropic cone $C$ \eqref{coneev} and the pullback of the special orthogonal bundle $E_1$ with its tautological section $\tau\_{E_1}|\_C$.} Here $o\in\Gamma(\Lambda^{2n+1}E)$ is an \emph{orientation} on $(E,q)$ in the sense of \cite[Definition 2.1]{OT1}.
+We are now ready to prove that $[M]^{\vir}_{BJ}$ is 2-torsion when $\vd$ is odd.
+We begin on any scheme $Y$ with an $SO(2n+1,\C)$ bundle $(E,q,o)$ and an isotropic section $s$ with compact zero locus.\footnote{This will be applied later to the isotropic cone $C$ \eqref{coneev} and the pullback of the special orthogonal bundle $E_1$ with its tautological section $\tau\_{E_1}|\_C$.} Here $o\in\Gamma(\Lambda^{2n+1}E)$ is an \emph{orientation} on $(E,q)$ in the sense of \cite[Definition 2.1]{OT1}.